JumpStartGeorgia/Georgian-Budget-Files/README.md

 ## Check that data has been correctly uploaded

  At the very least, you should compare a few values from the spreadsheets to the values on the site.
 You may want to take a more systematic approach if you have added a lot of data.

+ You can also check the suspicious items directory in tmp, which should be exported when the budget uploader finishes.